Table of Contents

 Does travel software support multi-currency and multi-language features?

-Most modern tools like WeTravel, Juniper, and Lemax do, essential for global agencies.
-They handle local payments and translations seamlessly.
+Most modern tools, such as WeTravel, Juniper, and Lemax, are essential for global agencies.
+They handle local payments and translations efficiently.

 Do these platforms support travel insurance and visa services?

 Many integrate with providers (e.g., Travelport for add-ons).
-Agents can bundle during bookings for added revenue.
+Agents can bundle during bookings to boost revenue.

 Can I track commissions and agent performance with this software?

-Yes, via dashboards in Lemax, Sabre, or HubSpot.
+Yes, through dashboards in Lemax, Sabre, or HubSpot.
 Monitor sales, earnings, and productivity in multi-agent setups.

-How is AI changing software for travel agents in 2025?
+How is AI changing software for travel agents?

-AI tools like Expedia agents handle self-service, personalized planning, and real-time updates, reducing manual work and boosting bookings.
+AI tools like Expedia agents handle self-service, personalized planning, and real-time updates, reducing manual work and increasing bookings.